 The people I've met through AGC have helped me both personally and professionally.
 Every contractor needs those resources and those relationships.
 If you want to be successful, well then, you need AGC.

-Construction employment increased by 17,000 jobs in April and by 257,000 jobs over the past year while firms boosted pay to help recruit new workers, according to an analysis of new government data by the Associated General Contractors of America....
+Construction employment increased by 5,000 jobs in November and by 282,000 jobs over the past year while the industry’s average pay continued increases and unemployment decreased to a historic low, according to an analysis of new government data by the Associated General Contractors of America....
 Read More

 The Associated General Contractors of America (AGC) is the leading association for the construction industry.
 AGC represents more than 26,000 firms, including over 6,500 of America’s leading general contractors, and over 9,000 specialty-contracting firms.
 More than 10,500 service providers and suppliers are also associated with AGC, all through a nationwide network of chapters.